winterbe/streamjs/README.md

 Applies the given mapping function to each element of the stream and returns the stream.

-##### flatMap(flatMappingFn)
+##### flatMap(mappingFn)

-Applies the given mapping function to each element of the stream and replaces the elements with the contents of returned values, then returns the stream.
+Applies the given mapping function to each element of the stream and flattens the results by replacing each element with the contents of the element in case of collections, then returns the stream.

 ##### sorted()